codecypher/LearnAI/code/python_code.md

 ```

+## Python Hacks

+Here are some practical Python hacks that can simplify your daily life [14], [15].

+- Automate File Organization
+- Schedule Tasks with Python
+- Backing Up a Directory
+- Manage and Monitor System Resources
+- Renaming Multiple Files
+- Converting DOCX to PDF
+- Backing Up a Directory

 ## Best Practices for ML Code

 Unlike traditional software engineering projects, ML codebases tend to lag behind in code quality due to their complex and evolving nature, leading to increased technical debt and difficulties in collaboration [10].